Optimize Microsoft Licensing to Reduce Cost and Risk

 - Actions such as modifying hardware properties, moving virtual machines across hosts or installation of a new software title can be simulated, providing an estimated license position and financial impact that reflects these changes.

-FlexNet Manager for Microsoft allows organizations to more effectively "use what they have and only buy what they need" for Microsoft licenses and software.
+FlexNet Manager for Microsoft allows organizations to more effectively "use what they have and only buy what they need" for Microsoft software licenses and Office 365 subscriptions.
 Learn more about the other products in the FlexNet Manager Suite for Enterprises.

 Product Use Rights Library

-FlexNet Manager for Microsoft includes a Product Use Rights Library for Microsoft that enables it to determine an accurate license position and optimize license consumption.
-Product Use Rights vary depending on the type of software license agreement used to buy the software (e.g. Enterprise Agreement, Select Plus Agreement, etc.).
+FlexNet Manager for Microsoft includes a Product Use Rights Library for Microsoft that enables it to determine an accurate license position and optimize license consumption—which reduces software costs.
+Product Use Rights vary depending on the type of software license agreement used to buy the software (e.g. Enterprise Agreement, Microsoft Products and Services Agreement (MPSA), etc.).

 These rights include: